Las Vegas Nursing Schools

 College of Southern Nevada

 The College of Southern Nevada's School of Health Sciences offers degree and certificate programs in several areas of allied health and clinical laboratory science.
-In addition to the practical and registered nursing programs outlined below, the school offers a Registered Nurse First Assisting Program, which prepares operating room nurses to become first assistants in surgery.

 Certificate of Achievement in Practical Nursing